Ircama/osm-carto-tutorials/pages/41_updating-data.md

 Two configuration files are needed: *state.txt* and *configuration.txt*.

-To create a default configuration file for osmosis, first remove any previous exixting configuration file:
+To create a default configuration file for osmosis, first remove any previous existing configuration file:

     rm -f configuration.txt